The cost-of-living crisis has driven a huge increase in credit card usage.

 Borrowing to meet basic needs and expenses is dangerous, particularly on credit cards with high interest rates.
 However, our plastic friends can be a useful money-saving tool if you use them wisely.
 They can help you to budget, protect you against problems and spread the cost of purchases over time.

 They can also improve your credit rating, by providing evidence that you are the kind of person who can borrow money and pay it back on time.

 Saying this, the credit card market can feel like a bit of a jungle!
 From providers hiking limits without asking to the UK’s growing consumer debt pile amid a cost-of-living crisis, they don’t exactly scream ethics.
 Many will also have concerns about choosing a card from a big bank where lending practices are questionable.

-In this difficult market, here are some of the more ethical cards to consider.
+In this difficult market, here are five of the more ethical cards to consider.

 Nationwide is one of the UK’s most established building societies.
 This means that, unlike a bank, it is not listed on the stock market and accountable to shareholders.
 Instead, it is accountable to its members – ie. the people who bank with it – and they have a say in how it is run.